CapnOdin/GridGUI/docs/Classes/Cell.md

 > **type**: number

 ####GetFixedHeight
-**desc**: Returns the fixed height of the cell.
+**desc**: Returns the fixed height of the cell and applies the aspect ratio of [`GridGUI.Cell.aspectRatio`](../Cell/#aspectratio) if non zero.

 **returns**:

 > **desc**: The fixed height of the cell.
-For non vertically expanding and non vertically filling cells the min-height of the `GridGUI.Cell.ctrl` plus 2 times the vertical margin is returned.
-For vertically expanding and or vertically filling cells 0 is returned unless an min-height where specified in which case the min-height of the `GridGUI.Cell.ctrl` plus 2 time the vertical margin is returned unless the min-height is 0 then 0 is returned.
+For non vertically expanding and non vertically filling cells the min-height of the [`GridGUI.Cell.ctrl`](../Cell/#ctrl) plus 2 times the vertical margin is returned.
+For vertically expanding and or vertically filling cells 0 is returned unless an min-height where specified in which case the min-height of the [`GridGUI.Cell.ctrl`](../Cell/#ctrl) plus 2 time the vertical margin is returned unless the min-height is 0 then 0 is returned.

 > **type**: number

 ####GetFixedWidth
-**desc**: Returns the fixed width of the cell.
+**desc**: Returns the fixed width of the cell and applies the aspect ratio of [`GridGUI.Cell.aspectRatio`](../Cell/#aspectratio) if non zero.

 **returns**:

 > **desc**: The fixed width of the cell.
-For non horisontally expanding and non horisontally filling cells the min-width of the `GridGUI.Cell.ctrl` plus 2 times the horisontal margin is returned.
-For horisontally expanding and or horisontally filling cells 0 is returned unless an min-width where specified in which case the min-width of the `GridGUI.Cell.ctrl` plus 2 time the vertical margin is returned unless the min-width is 0 then 0 is returned.
+For non horisontally expanding and non horisontally filling cells the min-width of the [`GridGUI.Cell.ctrl`](../Cell/#ctrl) plus 2 times the horisontal margin is returned.
+For horisontally expanding and or horisontally filling cells 0 is returned unless an min-width where specified in which case the min-width of the [`GridGUI.Cell.ctrl`](../Cell/#ctrl) plus 2 time the vertical margin is returned unless the min-width is 0 then 0 is returned.

 > **type**: number

 ####GetNeededHeight
-**desc**: Returns the needed height of the cell.
+**desc**: Returns the needed height of the cell and applies the aspect ratio of [`GridGUI.Cell.aspectRatio`](../Cell/#aspectratio) if non zero.

 **returns**:

 > **desc**: The needed height of the cell.
-That is the min-height of the `GridGUI.Cell.ctrl` plus two times the vertical margin.
+That is the min-height of the [`GridGUI.Cell.ctrl`](../Cell/#ctrl) plus two times the vertical margin.

 > **type**: number

 ####GetNeededWidth
-**desc**: Returns the needed width of the cell.
+**desc**: Returns the needed width of the cell and applies the aspect ratio of [`GridGUI.Cell.aspectRatio`](../Cell/#aspectratio) if non zero.

 **returns**:

 > **desc**: The needed width of the cell.
-That is the min-width of the `GridGUI.Cell.ctrl` plus two times the horisontal margin.
+That is the min-width of the [`GridGUI.Cell.ctrl`](../Cell/#ctrl) plus two times the horisontal margin.

 > **type**: number